lcbb/pyDAEDALUS/README.md

 ## Installation

-**pyDAEDALUSX download**
+**pyDAEDALUS download**
 Installation time is negligible, as no installation is necessary beyond downloading the required files.
 Simply clone the GitHub repository or download and unzip the files into your preferred installation location.

-The pyDAEDALUSX repository contains these instructions, an example batch submission script, a "PLY_Files" subfolder with example geometry file inputs, and a "pyDAEDALUSX" subfolder containing the program files.
+The pyDAEDALUS repository contains these instructions, an example batch submission script, a "PLY_Files" subfolder with example geometry file inputs, and a "pyDAEDALUS" subfolder containing the program files.

 A GUI application for Windows users is available upon request.

- **System requirements:** To run pyDAEDALUSX, you minimally need to have Python 2 installed.
+ **System requirements:** To run pyDAEDALUS, you minimally need to have Python 2 installed.
 We recommend setting up a **virtual environment with Python v2.7** in Anaconda (instructions for doing so can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)).
 Briefly, in terminal or Anaconda Prompt (recommended for Windows users), type:

     conda create –name python2 python=2.7